LaurensVijnck/speech-api/README.md

 > be injected via Terraform.
 There exists various libraries that could be used to this end.

 > Note: the deployment assumes that the `speech-to-text` Container Registry image is deployed via
 > a separate CI/CD pipeline.
 Hence, the Cloud Run resource references a hardcoded GCR image.
+Before deploying
+> make sure that the image exists, this can be done by executing script `010_push_to_gcr.sh`.

 > Note: the versioning strategy for the API gateway is not entirely clear to me yet.
 When updating `speech-api.yaml` the
 > Terraform provider attempts to create a new version of the configuration.
 A possible solution may be